OOPSpam/blog/_posts/2019-07-25-how-to-add-spamfilter-to-a-contact-form.md

 }
 ````

-Back to having a successful request, as you can see above snip of code, the root field ```Score``` has a value of 4.
+Back to having a successful request, as you can see below snip of code, the root field ```Score``` has a value of 4.
 It is safe to assume that a score equal to 3 or above is spam.
 Thus, we are going to have a simple if statement to consider this and do all the email forwarding inside this statement.
 In the below code we consider scores that is less than 3, otherwise, ignore the message.
 <script src="https://gist.github.com/onaralili/b4d8238f31fff719cb7d845fcba4851b.js"></script>

 Check out [OOPSpam API docs](https://rapidapi.com/oopspam/api/oopspam-spam-filter/details) to learn about response parameters and much more.